need4swede/wiki-go/data/documents/plugins/mdm/server-profiles/document.md

 ### Globally by Device Class

 Use **Apply Automatically to All Users On** to assign a profile globally by device class.
-For example, assign an **iPhone** Server Profile to iPhone while leaving iPad, Apple TV, and Mac unassigned.
-Every matching iPhone in Auto uses that profile, while unassigned devices use their ordinary settings, initially seeded from [Server Defaults](/plugins/mdm/server-defaults) when configured.
+For example, assign a Server Profile to one supported device type while leaving the others unassigned.
+Every matching device in Auto uses that profile, while unassigned devices use their ordinary settings, initially seeded from [Server Defaults](/plugins/mdm/server-defaults) when configured.

 Each device class has at most one global assignment.
 Reassigning it names the current and replacement profiles and asks for confirmation.